Updated July 2022.

 Are you covered for any damage to your caravan whilst being towed?

-Sounds like an obvious one but often this is not covered as standard.
-It goes without saying that it absolutely should be if your caravan’s covered at all, as this is often the riskiest time when caravanning.
-Don’t assume you’re covered and drive carefully whether you are or not.
+This may sound like an obvious cover topic, but it’s often not covered as standard in caravan insurance quotes.
+It goes without saying it absolutely should be covered, as this is often the riskiest time when caravanning, so ensuring your insurance does provide this cover is essential.
+If you’re unsure, don’t assume you’re covered, and always drive carefully whether you are or not.

 We’ll help you and your caravan in any way we can

-OBF Insurance Group are a genuine broker that are genuinely here to help you make the best decision about your caravan insurance or mobile home insurance.
+OBF Insurance Group are genuinely here to help you make the best decision about your caravan insurance.
 If you’re looking for the right financial protection for you, someone to be on your side or just someone to give you the best possible advice, our team of experts are here to help you protect and improve your quality of life, by ensuring you always have the right insurance and a sound financial plan.
-So don’t delay, talk to Ireland’s leading Caravan insurer today online, or phone us +353 (1) 660 1033.
+Contact us today to learn more.